 Sure, there are parts of the world, where the weather forecast is on point every single day due to the stable and predictable conditions.
 But there are also destinations where it’s more or less a guessing game.
 Think tropics, Oceania, far North or South,… Bottom line, we can’t control the weather.
 It just is.
 You can certainly do your homework and plan ahead to travel at the most convenient season, but as we all know, even that can’t always turn out as it should.

 Here are my 7 tips and ideas that can help you battle any weather.
 You can start incorporating them into your travels so those unpredictable weather conditions don’t stop or wear you down.
 Here they are: my 7 travel tips for bad weather.

 Apart from that, there is also food and the opportunity for you to try local cuisine.
 This is the perfect time to truly explore it.
 Visit local markets, try street food, check out local coffee places, fancy restaurants or some other popular eating places in the area.
 Also, you could squeeze in a shopping spree that you’ve been saving for some other day of your travels.
 Now might be just the right time to go wild.

 Sometimes it only takes short 50 kilometers and you find yourself in a totally different weather conditions.
 Checking those weather maps can save the day.
-Quick change of plans is a small price to pay when you are rewarded with new and unexpected experiences and destinations that you otherwise wouldn’t consider or would exclude from your planned route.
+A quick change of plans is a small price to pay when you are rewarded with new and unexpected experiences and destinations that you otherwise wouldn’t consider or would exclude from your planned route.